-What is Open Digital health?
+What is Open Digital Health?

 The Open Digital Health is a not-for-profit organisation that aims to encourage health scientists, practitioners, and technology developers to share evidence-based digital health tools.
 We are creating a searchable database of descriptions of evidence-based tools, apps, websites, devices, to allow digital health to grow faster, be cheaper and more transparent across the countries.
 Sharing digital health tools will provide opportunities for faster breakthroughs in the digital health field.